 - 1/3 large red onion sliced thin

-- 1-2 red fresno peppers or jalapenos seeded and sliced thin
+- 1 Red Fresno, serrano or jalapeno seeded and sliced thin

 Instructions

 - Remove the stems and seeds from chile cascabel and tear into two pieces.
 Remove just the stems from chile de arbol, if any.
 Transfer to a preheated comal(griddle) pan, at medium heat, to toast.
 This is a fast process.
-As soon as the chiles begin to blacken and become aromatic, turn over.
-Toast for just another few seconds.
+As soon as the chiles begin to become aromatic, remove them from the skillet.

-- Transfer the dried chiles to a saucepan of simmering water.
-Reduce heat slightly.
-To that same comal(griddle) at medium heat, place the tomatoes, skin side down onto hot surface.
-Also add the 2 cloves of garlic.
-Dry roast, turning as needed for about 15 minutes.
+- To that same skillet at medium heat, add the tomatoes, flat side down onto hot surface.
+Also add the onion and garlic.
+Drizzle in 2 tsps. of avocado oil.
+Roast, turning as needed for about 10 minutes.

-- Add the tomatoes to the dried chiles in saucepan.
-Remove the skins from garlic and set aside.
-Turn the heat off and just let the ingredients steep while you clean the shrimp and prepare the slaw.
+- Pour in 3 cups of water to the tomatoes.
+Add the dried chiles back into the skillet.
+Bring up to a light simmer and cook for 10 minutes.
+Turn the heat off cover the skillet.
+Let the ingredients steep while you clean the shrimp and prepare the slaw.

 - After you peel and clean your shrimp, season lightly with salt and pepper and chill until ready to use.
-Combine all of the ingredients for the slaw in a bowl.
+Combine all of the ingredients for the slaw.
+Cover and chill.
+Prepare the chipotle crema.
 Cover and set aside.

-- Preheat 2 tablespoons of oil to medium/high heat in a skillet for a few minutes.
+- Preheat 2 tablespoons of oil to medium/high heat in another skillet for a few minutes.
 Remove shrimp from refrigerator.
-Once skillet is hot, add the shrimp in a single layer.
-Cook for 5-6 minutes, turning halfway through cooking time.
-Add just enough chile cascabel salsa to the shrimp to coat evenly, about 3 tablespoons.
-Serve with warm corn tortillas, slaw and extra salsa.
+Once oil in the skillet is hot, add the shrimp in a single layer.
+Season lightly with salt and pepper.
+Cook for 4 minutes, turning halfway through cooking time.
+Pour in 1/4 c of the chile cascabel salsa.
+Stir well to coat all of the shrimp.
+Serve with warm corn tortillas, slaw, chipotle crema and extra cascabel salsa or a spicy red salsa.
+Store the extra cascabel salsa in a glass jar refrigerated for up to two weeks.

 Would this be really spicy?
 Sounds delish